Rakshasv18/Vector_Database/README.md

 # Vector_Database
-Create Embeddings using Openai embeddings api store and query using Vector Database
+Create Word Embeddings using Openai embeddings api store and query using Vector Database